2008 Ulster Senior Hurling Championship: Format

-The other Ulster teams took part in lower tier competitions, such as the 2008 Christy Ring Cup, the second tier All-Ireland hurling championship.
+The other Ulster teams took part in lower-tier competitions, such as the 2008 Christy Ring Cup, the second-tier All-Ireland hurling championship.

-The number of teams in the championship grew enormously from 2007.
+The number of teams in the championship grew enormously since 2007.
 The entry for 2008, ten, was a record, and for many marked a first foray back into senior championship hurling.
 All nine historic counties of Ulster took part, in addition to London.

-In order to avoid mismatches, the draw was set so that the weaker counties were not faced with the prospect of facing regional powers Antrim or Down at an early stage; instead all the other counties took part in a series of elimination matches for the right to meet Antrim or down in the semifinal.
+To avoid mismatches, the draw was set so that the weaker counties were not faced with the prospect of facing regional powers Antrim or Down at an early stage; instead, all the other counties took part in a series of elimination matches for the right to meet Antrim or Down in the semifinal.